 The present incarnation of the religious right was fueled early on by Falwell and a host of wealthy backers, who were concerned about what they perceived to be moral decline in America.
 They blamed this decline in part on certain liberal Supreme Court decisions.
 As Falwell’s influence waned, including that of his political lobbying group, Moral Majority, other groups, such as the Robertson-founded Christian Coalition, picked up the slack.
 However, the Christian Coalition eventually declined in influence as well, prompting Robertson to sever his ties with the group.

 Groups currently prominent in the religious right are Dr. James C. Dobson’s Focus on the Family ministries based in Colorado.
 Focus on the Family’s radio broadcasts, magazines, books, and Internet publications reach millions of people worldwide.
-Dobson also is one of the founders of the Alliance Defense Fund, an Arizona-based group that funds lawsuits nationwide seeking to link evangelical Christianity and government.
+Dobson also is one of the founders of the Alliance Defending Freedom, an Arizona-based group that funds lawsuits nationwide seeking to link evangelical Christianity and government.

 Other powerful groups in the religious right movement are the Family Research Council, which Dobson founded and is now headed by Tony R. Perkins; Robertson’s Christian Broadcasting Network; the Florida-based Coral Ridge Ministries, founded by Rev. D. James Kennedy; and Rev. Donald E. Wildmon’s Mississippi-based American Family Association.

 Today, the religious right continues to oppose the teaching of evolution in public schools (particularly if not accompanied by the teaching of other points of view); questions the values of the popular culture, especially Hollywood movies; seeks to limit abortion, pornography, and gay rights; and advocates the return of voluntary religious exercises to the public schools.

 First Amendment rulings on public prayer, Bible reading in schools were criticized by religious right